openebs/website/docs/versioned_docs/version-2.11.0/troubleshooting/t-cstor.md

 pvc-81746e7a-a29d-423b-a048-76edab0b0826-cstor-cspc-bf9h   6K     6K          Healthy   4m7s
 ```

-<b>STEP 2:</b>
+**STEP 2:**

 **Remove the finalizer from cStor volume replicas**

-The CVRs need to be deleted from the etcd, this requires the <code>finalizer</code> under <code>cstorvolumereplica.openebs.io/finalizer</code> to be removed from the CVRs which were present on the lost cStor pool.
+The CVRs need to be deleted from the etcd, this requires the `finalizer` under `cstorvolumereplica.openebs.io/finalizer` to be removed from the CVRs which were present on the lost cStor pool.

 Usually, the finalizer is removed by pool-manager pod but as in this case the pod is not in running state hence manual intervention is required.